alopezespino/sparkNeo/readme.md

 ## sparkNeo

-This is an attempt to extend sparklyr using the neo4j spark connector ![https://spark-packages.org/package/neo4j-contrib/neo4j-spark-connector] (by Micheal Hunger).
+This is an attempt to extend sparklyr using the neo4j spark connector [neo4j spark connector](https://spark-packages.org/package/neo4j-contrib/neo4j-spark-connector) (by Micheal Hunger).

 The combination of Neo4j and Spark seems interesting to do large scale graph analysis from the comfort of Rstudio.